Alignak-monitoring/alignak/doc/source/13_monitoring/asterisk.rst

   * A selection of **check_sip** based commands definitions have been added to the "commands.cfg" file.
   * An Asterisk host template is included the "templates.cfg" file.
 This allows you to add new host definitions in a simple manner.

-The above-mentioned config files can be found in the ///etc/shinken/packs/network/services/asterisk// directory.
+The above-mentioned config files can be found in the ///etc/alignak/packs/network/services/asterisk// directory.
 You can modify the definitions in these and other templates to suit your needs.
-However, wait until you're more familiar with Shinken before doing so.
+However, wait until you're more familiar with Alignak before doing so.
 For the time being, just follow the directions outlined below and you'll be monitoring your devices in no time.

 Setup the check_sip plugin
 ===========================

-As the shinken account in your shinken server run:
+As the alignak account in your alignak server run:

 ::

   wget "http://www.bashton.com/downloads/nagios-check_sip-1.3.tar.gz"
   tar xvfz nagios-check_sip-1.3.tar.gz
   cd nagios-check_sip-1.3/
-  cp check_sip /var/lib/shinken/libexec
+  cp check_sip /var/lib/alignak/libexec
   chmod a+x /var/lib/nagios/plugins/check_sip

 Add the SIP user credentials
 =============================

-In the file /etc/shinken/packs/network/services/asterisk/macros you can edit the SIPUSER that you want ot use for the connection.
+In the file /etc/alignak/packs/network/services/asterisk/macros you can edit the SIPUSER that you want ot use for the connection.

-Declare your host in Shinken
+Declare your host in Alignak
 =============================

 The Asterisk template name is *asterisk*.
 All you need is to add it on yourhost.

-Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Shinken configuration files in order to monitor the new Windows machine.
+Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Alignak configuration files in order to monitor the new Windows machine.

 We will suppose here that your server is named *srv-sip-1*.
 Of course change this name with the real name of your server.